Chicken Adobo Recipe

 Cooking Tips

-Sear your chicken: Searing initiates the Maillard reaction, causing browning to occur and therefore maximizing flavor on the outside of the chicken.
+Sear your chicken: Searing initiates the Maillard reaction, causing browning to occur and maximizing flavor on the outside of the chicken.
 It also firms up the chicken slightly, keeping the chicken from falling apart too much in the sauce.

 Reduce your sauce: After simmering, turn up the heat to boil and reduce the sauce until it becomes thick in consistency.
 This concentrates the simmering liquid into a deep, sticky, and luxurious sauce that’s perfect over rice.